Hypnosis

 there would be a lot of pain that night, nor did he

-and tell me there would be no pain.
-He told me, There will be some
+lie and tell me there would be no pain.

-bleeding and some pain, just as much as your body needs to properly heal
+as much as your body needs to heal itself properly as soon as it can.

-itself as soon as it can.
 Then you will be fine.
 And I was.

 So compare the positive expectancy I did receive with the negative expectancy